vivaria/edisonrul.ing/docs/source/cards/z/zero-gardna.md

 ### Card Rulings

-●Tributing Zero Gardna is a cost to activate the effect.
+*   Tributing Zero Gardna is a cost to activate the effect.
-●You can't activate this card during the Damage Step.
+*   You can't activate this card during the Damage Step.
-●Monsters Summoned to your side of the field after the activation of Zero Gardna's effect will also be protected by it.
+*   Monsters Summoned to your side of the field after the activation of Zero Gardna's effect will also be protected by it.